One of my old time favorite games is Jagged Alliance 2.

 - Hirelings.xsl from this website.

-Put all files in the same directory.
-Transform Weapons.xml with weapons.xsl to an html file; lbe_rl.xml with LBE.xsl; MercProfiles.30-05-2015.xml with hirelings.xsl.
+Put all XML and XSLT files in the same directory.
+Transform lbe_rl.xml with LBE.xsl to an HTML file; MercProfiles.30-05-2015.xml with hirelings.xsl.
 The primary xml files will automatically include all other xml files needed for the transformations, provided they can be found in the same directory.
 Use the .NET XSLT processor, from Powershell, program code or some other source, to execute the transformations.
 If you want you can use another XSLT processor, but then you need to 'node-set' function inside the xslt with something equivalent.
 Many XSLT processors offer an equivalent node-set function.
 If you are not afraid of a little XSLT, you can change the layout, the ordering and/or the score formula.